verrazzano/docs/content/en/docs/setup/install/customizing/ingress.md

         value: "10Mbps"
 ```

-The entries above leverage dot notation to represent YAML values.
+The previous entries use dot notation to represent YAML values.

 For example:
 ```
     - name: controller.service.annotations."service\.beta\.kubernetes\.io/oci-load-balancer-shape"
       value: "10Mbps"
 ```
-is translated into:
+Is translated into:

 ```
 controler: